- April 19, 2022

 This means that crypto ATMs are the better option when it comes to crypto safety.

-You initially may think that an online exchange would be more convenient than a real-life venue.
+You may initially think an online exchange would be more convenient than a real-life venue.
 After all, there’s no need to hop in your car and go to another physical location.
 Instead, you could just boot up your laptop or mobile device and have Bitcoin in minutes.

 Unfortunately, “in minutes” isn’t a reasonable expectation.
 An online Bitcoin purchase takes time.
-So you might be waiting for 5-7 days before any crypto shows up in your eWallet.
+So you might wait 5-7 days before any crypto shows up in your eWallet.

 This is also assuming that it does show up.
 Because of the long wait period between the purchase of Bitcoin and its delivery, you’re more likely to be duped out of your money.
 Since a week will have passed since the purchase, you also will have little recourse for receiving your due cryptocurrency.